-- If you cannot see the drop-down menu for action selection, it has been deactivated by your CM administrator.
-In this case, you need to enter the starting time and duration manually. - Now, you have to choose a project from the drop-down list Project.
-You can enter a comment (optional). - It is not possible to change or delete a submitted time booking, but you can correct an incorrect time booking by a correction booking.
+Now, you have to choose a project (3) from the drop-down list Project.
+You can enter a comment (optional).

+It is not possible to change or delete a submitted time booking, but you can correct an incorrect time booking by a correction booking.
 To do so, you create a normal time booking and add a "-" (minus) in front of the duration of the booking.
-The correction booking will subtract the booked amount of time from the overall time booked on the regarding day. - The new time booking is displayed in the time booking report in your engineer profile. - Depending on the individual configuration of your CM system, automatic time booking might be enabled in your Web Client.
-This means that the time you spend creating a ticket or working with a ticket (using the Rich Text Editor to add comments or write e-mails) is automatically booked to the ticket.
+The correction booking will subtract the booked amount of time from the overall time booked on the regarding day.

+The new time booking is displayed in the time booking report in your user profile

+Depending on the individual configuration of your CM system, automatic time booking might be enabled in your Web Client.
+This means that the time you spend creating a ticket or working with a ticket (using the Rich Text Editor to add comments or write emails) is automatically booked to the ticket.

-12.6 Internal Collaboration: Additional Engineers and Approval Processes
+C.3.5 Internal Collaboration: Additional Engineers and Approval Processes